ircorro2031/CS2-DISTANCE_CALCULATOR/README.md

 # Distance Calculator

 The project is called a distance calculator.
-It's a simple system that helps users calculate the distance between two points by inputting each coordinate into the program and using the distance formula.
+It is a simple system that helps users calculate the distance between two points by entering the coordinates and using the distance formula.

 ## Key features